mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 So that is called *nirvana*, we say nirvana.

-**Same person:** Okay, well, why do we call that state of universal reality, or whatever you want to call it, why do we call that state of One Mind?
+**Same person:** Okay, well, why do we call that state of universal reality, or whatever you want to call it, why do we call that state of one-mind?
 Like, why do we use the term *mind* rather than *universal energy* or any other word we can come up with?

 **Katagiri Roshi:** Well, *mind*, I don't know, in English “mind” is not...
 In Chinese or in Japanese, “mind” is a little bit broad.
 I use “mind” but it's not *mind*.
 The term *mind* I use is the mind including spirit, soul, or “psyche”...
 I don’t know. *[He laughs.]* “Psyche”?
 Whole stuff.